 Find child-sized tools to teach dish washing independence

-You could shop around, like we did, for what you need for your dishwashing station, or get it all right here: (I could have saved myself the headache of trying to find everything I needed, if I had known I could get everything with the click of a button!)
+You could shop around, like we did, for what you need for your dishwashing station, or get it all right online!
+Shopping links are at the bottom of the page!

-I hope your little one enjoys this activity as much as ours does!
-And remember, the age at which you introduce the activity is completely based on your child’s interest and readiness!
-Have fun!
+I hope your little one enjoys this Montessori activity as much as ours does!
+And remember, the age at which you introduce the activity is completely based on your child's interest and readiness!

-Also, if you are looking to for some great play kitchens that can also serve as awesome dishwashing stations, click here!
+Also, if you are looking for some great play kitchens that can also serve as awesome dishwashing stations, I've got some great recommendations.